HOME

 Mr. Holladay's engineers have vainly explored these regions in search of another pass for the railroad; and if the iron track ever penetrates this defile, its scenery will become celebrated.

 On the summit of the Canyon Mountains we leave Douglas County and enter Jackson.
 The water now descends toward Rogue River.
 This an unfortunate name; and as it attaches a stigma to the early white settlers, it ought to be changed.
 It is no doubt a corruption of the French word Rouge--the transposition of a single letter.
 This word signifies red, and is also a surname.
-[This etymology is incorrect.]
+[This popular folk etymology is false.]
 It is a violation of all propriety to apply such an opprobrious epithet to that picturesque stream, and to that beautiful valley--or to call the people who live there rogues.

 The road to the plain is intersected by ranges of hills, which bear the names of the creeks that run between them.
 With these are connected the traditions of Indian barbarities and mining operations.